Fostering Community Connections: A Conversation with Rebecca Halford, Senior Director of Community Engagement at Sol Systems

 Is there anything important we haven't discussed that you'd like to share with us?

 Reflecting on the industry since I joined in 2010, I am continually inspired by the rapid evolution and growth in community engagement practices.
 Over the past decade, community engagement has become a priority with most development firms and seeing that evolution has been rewarding.
-We strive to build great projects and strong relationships, which help combat community opposition or navigate regulatory challenges.
+We strive to build great projects and strong relationships, which help mitigate community opposition or navigate regulatory challenges.

 We also aim to collaborate effectively with communities, ensuring that our efforts are valued and that we respect and integrate their values.
 At Sol, the emphasis on community engagement is evident in how our team’s contributions are appreciated across the company.
 This affirmation of our work demonstrates Sol Systems’ commitment to building meaningful relationships and identifying pathways for progress.